prominenceai/deepstream-services-library/docs/overview.md

 * shows all Sources (tiled view) by calling [`dsl_tiler_source_show_all`](/docs/api-tiler.md#dsl_tiler_source_show_all)

 #### Dynamic Tiler Updates using ODE Services
 The Tiler's source-stream selection can be updated on the occurrence of an [Object Detection Event (ODE)](#object-detection-event-ode-services).
-An [ODE Pad Probe Handler (PPH)](/docs/api-pph.md#object-detection-event-ode-pad-probe-handler) can be added to the source-pad (output) of the Object Tracker, as show in the diagram above, or the sink-pad (input) of the Tiler to process the batch-metadata flowing over each pad.
-One or more [ODE Triggers](/docs/api-ode-trigger.md) are added to the ODE PPH to trigger on specific events. a [Tiler-Show-Source](/docs/api-ode-action.md#dsl_ode_action_tiler_source_show_new) [ODE Action](/docs/api-ode-action.md) is added to the ODE Trigger(s) to be invoked on the occurrence of an event.
+An [ODE Pad Probe Handler (PPH)](/docs/api-pph.md#object-detection-event-ode-pad-probe-handler) can be added to the source-pad (output) of the Object Tracker, as shown in the diagram above, or the sink-pad (input) of the Tiler.
+The ODE PPH will process the batch-metadata flowing over each pad.
+One or more [ODE Triggers](/docs/api-ode-trigger.md) are added to the ODE PPH to analyze the object-metadata and trigger on specific events. a [Tiler-Show-Source](/docs/api-ode-action.md#dsl_ode_action_tiler_source_show_new) [ODE Action](/docs/api-ode-action.md) is added to the ODE Trigger(s) to be invoked on the occurrence of an event.

 #### Dynamic Tiler Updates by the End-User
 The Application enables the end-user (Window-Sink viewer)